Raweekan59/CO2-Emission-from-Agrofood-sector/README.md

 <br>
 <b>Relation of Agrofood and Overall CO2 emissions  </b></p>
 <br>
-Since agrofood emissions account for 70-90% of global emissions annually, it raises the question: <b>‘Is there a connection between the countries with the highest agrofood emissions and their overall emissions?’</b>
+Since agrofood emissions account for 70-90% of global emissions annually, it raises the question: <b>‘Is there a connection between agrofood and overall emissions of the highest agrofood emissions?’</b>
 <br>
 <br>
 <p align="center">